bitcoin/bitcoin/README.rst

 - Compatibility with Linux (both GNOME and KDE), MacOSX and Windows

-- Splash screen
+- Notification on incoming / outgoing transactions (compatible with FreeDesktop and other desktop notification schemes)

-- Tabbed interface
+- General interface improvements: Splash screen, tabbed interface

 - Overview page with current balance, unconfirmed balance, and such